omarHus/omarHus.github.io/_posts/2019-04-27-NACA_Airfoil.md

 ![Animation](/assets/images/video_zero.gif){:class="image fit"}

 At mach speeds greater than 1 (faster than the speed of sound) shock waves are introduced.
 These shock waves are small areas where the properties of the flow jump drastically to different values.
 The flow substantially decreases in velocity after the shock wave and increases in presure, as can be seen in the animation.
-In the animation above, the shock wave is the thin contour over which the pressure field changes from blue to red.
+In the animation above, the shock wave is the thin white contour over which the pressure field changes from blue to red.

 The lift produced by an airfoil is based on the pressure difference from the top surface and the bottom surface.
 If the airfoil is tilted upwards, the pressure on the bottom surface is greater than the pressure on the top surface and the airfoil produces lift.